MaterSim/PyXtal_FF/docs/_rsts/pages/BACKGROUND.rst

         0              & r > R_c
     \end{cases}

+In addition to the cosine function, we also support other types of functions (see `cutoff functions <https://github.com/qzhu2017/PyXtal_FF/blob/master/pyxtal_ff/descriptors/cutoff.py>`_)

 In the following, the types of descriptors will be explained in details.

 Atom Centered Symmetry Function (ACSF)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Behler-Parrinello method---atom-centered descriptors---utilizes a set of symmetry functions [2]_.
 The symmetry functions map two atomic Cartesian coordinates to a distribution of distances between atom (radial functions) or three atomic Cartesian coordinates to a distribution of bond angles (angular functions).
 These mappings are invariant with respect to translation, rotation, and permutation of atoms of the system.
 Therefore, the energy of the system will remain unchanged under these mapping of symmetry functions.

 PyXtal_FF supports three types of symmetry functions:

 .. math::